wp-plugins/dailymotion-search-and-publish-videos/readme.txt

 Once video is published, you will get a link to EDIT right on plugin dashboard.

+----- BIG UPDATE 2.0 -----

+Youtube & Vimeo are coming soon.
+In the mean time enjoy these new features:

+Now you can search by user ID and pull upto 200 results at a time.
+You can also add your theme compatible settings in "User Settings" Page.
+(Please refer to screenshots)

+Player Settings:
+Player Width x height
+Syndication Key
+AutoPlay

+Video Post Settings:
+Video Embed Custom Field
+Post Format ( video / Standard )
+Post Status ( Publish / Draft )
+You can also add Post Prefix ( Must watch: Exclusive )

+Please let me know any other features you would like me to add into this plugin.

+Email me at walihassanjafferi@gmail.com

 == Installation ==

 1. Upload `dsp_plugin.php` to the `/wp-content/plugins/` directory